snototter/viren2d/docs/source/tutorial/colormaps.rst

-This visualization uses relief shading with different color maps to show the topographical structure of (a small part of) the lunar farside.
-The underlying topographical data was captured by the *Lunar Reconnaissance Orbiter* in 2011 and published by
+This visualization uses relief shading with different color maps to show the topographic structure of (a small part of) the lunar farside.
+The underlying topographic data was captured by the *Lunar Reconnaissance Orbiter* in 2011 and published by
 `NASA/GSFC/Arizona State University <https://photojournal.jpl.nasa.gov/catalog/PIA14021>`__.
 The smaller images below each main visualization show the inputs to